ldrcore/modelling/README.md

 ### MassTriggable

 When you need to deal with large amount of data and still desire to use the Triggable usefullness.
 This trait will provide you methods so you can control the data before and after it touch the database in large scale, using optimized statements for better performance.
+The methods will only be used if defined, so you can define all your Models to be using this trait and only when they are defined they will be used.
+If the methods are not present and the Model also implements the Triggable trait, a operation per-record will be used intead.
+But if no method and no Triggable is present, then the Laravel's default actions will be used.

 List of allowed triggers: